SussyGuy35/miaangine/README.md

 Then you can compile and run game.exe to run the demo

 ## Getting Started
-Copy "src/miaangine/" folder from the source code and paste it wherever in your project Then you can import "miaangine.hpp" to use all the features or import specify any file depending on your needs
+Copy "src/miaangine/" folder from the source code and paste it wherever in your project <br> Then you can import "miaangine.hpp" to use all the features or import specify any file depending on your needs

 ## Features
-Custom SDL window
+- Custom SDL window
-Render 2D rectangle
+- Render 2D rectangle
-Input system
+- Input system
-Game loop events
+- Game loop events
-AABB-based physic engine
+- AABB-based physic engine

 ## Tutorial
 *Make sure to import the necessary header*